derykmakgill/website/odyssey.md

 when he had wrecked the holy town of Troy
 ```

 Fagles is probably the most literal, and the "man of twists and turns" is a neat phrase.
-But again I find this a bit too vague.
+But again I find this a bit too vague and it seems one of those examples in translation where being too literal actually makes you lose meaning.

 ```
 Sing to me of the man, Muse, the man of twists and turns(πολῠ́τροπος) …